Kraken Robotics (CVE:PNG) Trading Up 15.3% – What’s Next?

-PNG has been the subject of several research reports.
-Canaccord Genuity Group downgraded shares of Kraken Robotics from a “strong-buy” rating to a “hold” rating and lifted their price target for the company from C$3.50 to C$4.00 in a research report on Thursday, July 24th.
-National Bankshares raised their price objective on shares of Kraken Robotics from C$4.00 to C$5.00 and gave the company an “outperform” rating in a research note on Thursday, September 11th.
-Desjardins boosted their target price on shares of Kraken Robotics from C$4.00 to C$5.00 and gave the stock a “buy” rating in a research report on Friday, August 22nd.
-Raymond James Financial upped their target price on shares of Kraken Robotics from C$3.50 to C$4.00 and gave the stock an “outperform” rating in a report on Friday, August 22nd.
-Finally, Scotiabank upgraded Kraken Robotics to a “strong-buy” rating in a research note on Thursday, August 14th.
-Two investment analysts have rated the stock with a Strong Buy rating, three have issued a Buy rating and one has assigned a Hold rating to the company’s stock.
-According to data from MarketBeat, the company presently has a consensus rating of “Buy” and a consensus target price of C$4.10.
+Several equities analysts have recently weighed in on PNG shares.
+National Bankshares raised their price target on shares of Kraken Robotics from C$4.00 to C$5.00 and gave the stock an “outperform” rating in a research note on Thursday, September 11th.
+Canaccord Genuity Group cut shares of Kraken Robotics from a “strong-buy” rating to a “hold” rating and raised their price target for the stock from C$3.50 to C$4.00 in a research note on Thursday, July 24th.
+Desjardins raised their price target on shares of Kraken Robotics from C$4.00 to C$5.00 and gave the stock a “buy” rating in a research note on Friday, August 22nd.
+Raymond James Financial raised their price target on shares of Kraken Robotics from C$3.50 to C$4.00 and gave the stock an “outperform” rating in a research note on Friday, August 22nd.
+Finally, Scotiabank raised shares of Kraken Robotics to a “strong-buy” rating in a research note on Thursday, August 14th.
+Two analysts have rated the stock with a Strong Buy rating, three have issued a Buy rating and one has issued a Hold rating to the stock.
+According to data from MarketBeat.com, the company currently has an average rating of “Buy” and an average price target of C$4.10.

 About Kraken Robotics